Pope John Senior High School and Minor Seminary: History

 On 8 November 1953, Bishop Joseph Oliver Bowers, then Catholic Bishop of the Diocese of Accra, visited the New Juaben Traditional Area in Ghana's Eastern Region on a pastoral mission.
 During this visit, he held discussions with Nana Frempong Moposo II, the local chief, which led to the acquisition of land at Effiduase, Koforidua, for a Roman Catholic Church mission.

 In early 1955, Bishop Bowers initiated plans to establish a junior seminary on the acquired land for the Diocese of Accra.
 Father Anthony Bauer and Father Henk Janseen surveyed the site, and their reports supported the development.
 Construction began in January 1955, with Fr.
 Jude SVD, Dr. Balduricus, and Dr. Lucian Orians overseeing the building of a classroom block, a combined residence, and administrative facility.
 In early 1957, Dr. Damian Brockmann, SVD, constructed the first science block, later replaced by a dormitory known as Elsbend House, named after the first headmaster.

 In October 1957, Bishop Bowers appointed Rev. Fr.
 Alphonse Elsbend as the first Headmaster and Seminary Rector, supported by Rev. John O'Sullivan, Rev. Joseph Skorupka, and Bismark Sosu.
 The school's chapel was completed in 1958.

 Opening

 On 21 January 1958, St. John's Seminary and College officially opened with an initial enrollment of 45 students, comprising 14 seminarians and 31 day students across two forms.
 The initital teaching staff comprised included three SVD priests appointed by the bishop and one Ghanaian lay teacher, Mr. Paul Ohene-Boakye, who supported in the students' academic, and religious formation.

 In June 1958, electricity was extended to the school at a cost of £45.
 By this time, the school's enrollment had grown to 113 students, including 23 seminarians and 90 day students.

-Pius Kpeglo, the Senior Prefect of the seminary and school, successfully completed his G.C.E. examinations and was awarded a scholarship to study philosophy and theology at the Diocesan Seminary in Regensburg, Germany, departing on 7 August 1961.